maxmckenzie/bristol-fashion/README.md

 Documentation: https://bristol-fashion.now.sh/

-Bristol fashion, AKA Bristol for short (but some other dude already took that npm repo).
-It is a collection of custom made design system utilities, rather than providing developers with a UI framework such as Bootstrap and Foundation.
-Bristol provides the utilities you need to make your own based on design theory and a little bit of maths.
+Bristol fashion is a collection of design system utilities and default, rather than providing developers with a UI framework such as Bootstrap and Foundation.
+Bristol provides the utilities you need to roll your own based around core design theory and a little bit of maths.

 ## Install